Annual Research Day 2015 - April 1, 2015

 The School of Graduate Studies is pleased to announce the centerwide ANNUAL RESEARCH DAY on Wednesday, April 1st, 2015 .
 The day will consist of a platform session, two poster sessions, followed by a keynote address, and finally, the Annual Research Day dinner.

 There will be presentations from students in the School of Graduate Studies, the College of Medicine, the School of Public Health, the School of Nursing, and the College of Health Related Professions.
 Medical residents, postdoctoral fellows, and undergraduate students conducting research with Downstate faculty are also represented.

 Annual Research Day provides an excellent occasion for the entire Downstate community to share the results of their research efforts.
 Instuctions for presenting are here.
-Abstracts and applications will be accepted from February 23 to March 13th, 2015 .
-The application form is now live and will remain up until March 13, 2015.
+Abstracts and applications were accepted from February 23 to March 13th, 2015.

 The schedule for the day will be as follows: